ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 INFO [snovault.batchupgrade][MainThread] 1273 of ~1272 Batch: Updated 0 of 1000 (errors 0)
 INFO [snovault.batchupgrade][MainThread] End Upgrade
 ```

-After that you will find a summary of upgrade and may or may not see errors there like this:
+After that you will find a summary of the upgrade which should indicate any potential errors.
+Since, the ```Sum errors: 0``` in the following example, everything looks good for this upgrade:

 ```
 INFO [snovault.batchupgrade][MainThread] Upgrade Summary INFO [snovault.batchupgrade][MainThread] Sum updated: 2